PERMANENT FUEL-LESS ELECTRICITY

 In 2014, a device was designed based upon using the freely-available energy from permanent magnets and was named the “Permanent Magnet Induction Generator” (PMIG).

-THE DEVICE
+THE DEVICES

 The PMIG Device